sahib/brig/docs/introduction.rst

 subdirectory of ``brig`` (let's say ``Public``) with the ``--root`` option of ``brig mount`` and mounting all other files as read only (``--readonly``).

-TODO: Make sure an mount directory is empty before mounting.

 .. code-block:: bash

     $ brig mount ~/data --readonly